Cardigan Welsh Corgi: Health

-The most common causes of death for the breed were cancer (28.3%), old age (24.6%), and neurological disorders (15.2%).
+The most common causes of death in a 2004 Kennel Club survey were cancer (28.3%), old age (24.6%), and neurological disorders (15.2%).

 Canine Intervertebral Disc Disease (IVDD) is known to occur in the Cardigan Welsh Corgi.
 This is likely due to the Cardigan being a dwarf (chondrodysplastic) breed, and these breeds frequently suffer from Type I disk disease.
 This disease is commonly found in the Dachshund breed.